-For John, BLUF: Respect for the ideas of others seems to be slipping.
+For John, BLUF: We are dealing with fights over ideas in the Middle East.
 Nothing to see here; just move along.

 Regards — Cliff

 ♠ For example, US Psychological Warfare types might be updating Wikipedia to make "the Islamic State" the "so called" Islamic State.